zhanglei923/FancyMap/README.md

         alert(map.size());//alert is 6

-content of a duplicated key will be overrided by the last one:
+Duplicated key will be replaced by the last one:

         var map = new FancyMap();

         map.put('a', 1);
         map.put('a', 2);

         alert(map.get('a'));//alert is 2

 ### get()
-Get content by key.
+Get content by an assigned key:

         var map = new FancyMap();

         map.put('a', 1);
         map.put('b', 2);